alaffin12/stackedit/Caught by Stradh.md

 * On the possible punishments: They range from fines and imprisonment to exile and to execution in some cases.
 There is also a possibility of torture as the burgomaster is a sadist, but they do not mention that.
 * On the festivals: The guards will expound their virtues, again reiterating the fact that the morale of the people has kept the people of Vallaki safe for a century.
 * On where to stay: The Blue Water Inn is the only inn in town.
-* On where to buy gear: Dragomir Ulbrek runs a smithy in town; the Henrik van der Voort, the coffin maker, is the town's best carpenter; Fatima Lukresh runs the tannery; the Alastroi siblings run Endless Delight
+* On where to buy gear: Dragomir Ulbrek runs a smithy in town; the Henrik van der Voort, the coffin maker, is the town's best carpenter; Fatima Lukresh runs the tannery; the Alastroi siblings run Endless Delights Clothiers;

 Once the players confirm they have no more questions the guards will call for a scribe and take a brief description of the party, along with their weapons.
 Vallaki does not require visitors to go unarmed (after all, Barovia is a rough place) and they won't even get too mad if people try to lie or hide things (after all, Barovia is the kind of place that inspires paranoia) (DC 12 check to hide items, use false names etc).